clustervision/trinityX/doc/running_docker_jobs.rst

     ENTRYPOINT ["/usr/sbin/sshd", "-p", "2222", "-D"]

-As you can see, this Dockerfile satisfies the trinityX requirements as it sets up openssh-server correctly.
+As you can see, this Dockerfile satisfies the TrinityX requirements as it sets up openssh-server correctly.
 It also installs all the dependencies required to run the OSU benchmarks.

 3. We then can build our image using `docker build`::